Mexican superstar and World Boxing News Pound for Pound king Canelo Alvarez wants to retire earlier than former opponent Floyd Mayweather.

 “I feel happy, and I’m very motivated about fighting in Miami.”

-On sticking to super middleweight for the immediate future, Canelo added: “No more 175 pounds.
+Canelo added that on sticking to super middleweight for the immediate future: “No more 175 pounds.

 “Eddy (Reynoso, Canelo’s trainer) told me that I give up too many advantages at this weight class.
 We’re focused on winning these titles.”